 It can be a harrowing experience at best to ride your bicycle through Manhattan streets.
 Unfortunately, drivers are typically focused on the other cars around them rather than on the bicyclist that is near them.
 Due to the smaller size, bicycles are far more challenging to see when they’re on the road.
 This greatly increases the likelihood of drivers not seeing them.
-For a cyclist, the risk is high of being in a blindspot for a car.
+For a cyclist, the risk is high of being in a blind spot for a car.
 Often, drivers will turn in front of a bicycle not realizing that they are there.
+Our experienced bicycle accident lawyers dealt with many cases involving bicycle injury victims so they can guide you to though the legal the process to file your claim.

-Although it’s highly dangerous, it is still legal for bicyclists to ride on the streets of Manhattan.
+Although it’s highly dangerous, it is still legal for bicyclists to ride on the streets of Manhattan, New York.
 This means that those who are on bicycles are just as welcome to ride their bicycles on the road as cars are welcome to drive on the road.
 However, when a wreck occurs that involves a bicycle, the drivers are typically held responsible.

 At Cellino Law, our Manhattan bicycle accident lawyers have handled innumerable injury cases.
 Our primary goal is to ensure that drivers are held accountable for negligence on their part.
-Schedule a free case review with our Manhattan personal injury attorneys at (800) 555-5555.
+Schedule a free consultation with our Manhattan personal injury attorneys at (800) 555-5555.

 Table of Contents